 On October 27, 2009, the Company secured a Technical Cooperation Permit (the "TCP") to evaluate the Karoo Basin in central South Africa.
-The Company has up to one year to conduct a technical appraisal of the area covered by the TCP, which does not include any well or seismic work obligations.
-At or before the end of the one year period, the Company has the exclusive option to apply for an exploration permit covering all or a portion of the TCP.
-Upon receipt of an approved exploration permit, the Company will be required to make a minimum payment of up to \$400,000, plus an approved work program.
+The Company had up to one year to conduct a technical appraisal of the area covered by the TCP, which does not include any well or seismic work obligations.
+At or before the end of the one year period, the Company had the exclusive option to apply for an exploration permit covering all or a portion of the TCP.
+Falcon submitted its application which was accepted on September 7, 2010.
+Upon receipt of an approved exploration permit, the Company will be required to make a minimum payment of up to \$400,000, and obtain an approved work program.
 The TCP covers approximately 7.5 million acres and is located approximately 120 miles northeast of Cape Town, South Africa.